marceloigallegos/RPG_DiceBag/README.md

-# RPG Dice Little Bag
+# Small bag of RPG dice
-A small project to develop an application that contains the main dice set for role-playing games.
+A little project to develop an application that contains the main dice set for role-playing games.
 The application GUI was developed through Tkinter Package.

 ## Images